 - New Zealand Institute of Food Science and Technology website, accessed May 2019, (www.nzifst.org.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Food technologists can progress to more senior roles such as technical manager.
+Food technologists may move into senior roles such as senior food technologist or technical manager.